IreneTreesa/VaultVue/README.md

 # VaultVue
-A simple personal finance tracker that uses python and SQL
+A simple personal finance tracker that uses python and SQL.

 Features:
 1. Add and categorise expenses
 2. Set budgets and track savings